freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-information-security-and-quality-assurance/information-security-with-helmetjs/install-and-require-helmet.english.md

 ## Instructions
 <section id='instructions'>
-Install the express package, then require it.
+Install the Helmet package, then require it.
 </section>

 ## Tests